Business Continuity and Cyber Resilience are Not the Same

 Business continuity (BC) keeps essential systems running when disrupted, whether due to a cyberattack, natural disaster, or hardware failure.
 Cyber resilience (CR) ensures your organization can survive and adapt to inevitable attacks.

-Investing in continuity without resilience leaves your ‘always-on’ systems dangerously exposed.
+Investing in continuity without resilience leaves your 'always-on' systems dangerously exposed.
 Invest in resilience without continuity, and disruption can trigger operational chaos.
 Real strength comes from uniting both disciplines within a single, deliberate resilience strategy.
+Increasingly, organizations are building that strategy on Zero Trust as a cyber resilience architecture—one that enforces continuous verification and limits blast radius whether the threat is a ransomware payload or an agentic AI exploit.

 Too many organizations confuse compliance with protection.
-Passing SOC 2 or HIPAA audits confirms you’ve documented your controls and recovery plans.
+Passing SOC 2 or HIPAA audits confirms you've documented your controls and recovery plans.
 It does not prove those plans will withstand a real-world attack.
+Compounding this problem, many organizations carry years of accumulated tool sprawl and deferred security investments—and security debt risks compounding disruption precisely when resilience is needed most.

 Business continuity satisfies auditors with documented processes, while cyber resilience reassures the board when systems go dark.
 The distinction matters more than ever in an era defined by AI-powered threats and an expanding attack surface.